Do we know what causes bile duct cancer?

 We don't know the exact cause of most bile duct cancers, but researchers have found several risk factors that make a person more likely to develop bile duct cancer (see the section, "What are the risk factors for bile duct cancer?").
 There seems to be a link between this cancer and things that irritate and inflame the bile duct, whether it's bile duct stones or infestation with a parasite.

-Scientists have begun to understand how inflammation may lead to certain changes in the DNA of cells, causing them to grow abnormally and form cancers.
+Scientists have begun to understand how inflammation may lead to certain changes in the DNA of cells, making them grow abnormally and form cancers.
 DNA is the chemical in each of our cells that makes up our genes -- the instructions for how our cells function.
 We usually look like our parents because they are the source of our DNA.
 But DNA affects more than how we look.

 Some genes contain instructions for controlling when cells grow and divide.
 Genes that promote cell division or keep cells alive longer than normal are called oncogenes.
 Genes that slow down cell division or cause cells to die at the right time are called tumor suppressor genes.
 Cancers can be caused by DNA changes (mutations) that turn on oncogenes or turn off tumor suppressor genes.